testingisdocumenting/znai/znai-docs/znai/visuals/icons.md

-# Glyphicons
+# Feather Icons

+Znai has integration with [Feather Icons](https://feathericons.com/).
 Icons can be included using the *inlined code plugin*.

     `:icon: cloud`

-The result will be appear inline in the current paragraph `:icon: cloud`
+The result will appear in-lined in the current text `:icon: cloud`

-Glyphicon's list of icons is available here: [http://getbootstrap.com/components/#glyphicons](http://getbootstrap.com/components/#glyphicons)
+Head over to [https://feathericons.com/](https://feathericons.com/) to find the icon id.

 # Bullet Points

 Icons can also be used as bullet points replacement:

     * `:icon: time` Time is important
-    * `:icon: cog` Setup must be easy
+    * `:icon: settings` Setup must be easy

 * `:icon: time` Time is important
-* `:icon: cog` Setup must be easy
+* `:icon: settings` Setup must be easy